erceozmet/Image-Compressor/README.md

-# Arith
+# Image-Compressor
-A lossy image compression algorithm that utilizes bit packing.
+A image compression algorithm that utilizes bit packing.

 ### Installation
 * Unfortunately, it is not possible to run the project on your machine, since the required libraries are hosted in Tufts servers.